JannesWendelken/DualBoard/README.md

 ## Overview

-I came up with the idea for **DualBoard** when I was looking for a small 2-key keyboard for Geometry Dash, but the prices were just way too high.
+I came up with the idea for it when I was looking for a small 2-key keyboard for Geometry Dash, but the prices were just way too high.
 So, I decided to design my own!
 This project lets you create your very own custom macroboard for a fraction of the cost of pre-built options.

 ---